AutoShowList

 Late Fall and Winter: The Buyer's Market

 Once show season winds down (typically October through February in most of the country), classic car demand drops sharply.
 Sellers who need to move a car, whether for storage costs, a life change, or just impatience, become more negotiable.
 Winter listings also tend to sit longer, which puts leverage in the buyer's hands.
 If you have covered, heated storage and don't mind a car you can't drive right away, this is consistently the cheapest window to buy.
+(If you're the one selling into this window, our guide on how to sell a classic car before winter covers how to price and list it before demand drops.)

 Early Spring: Prices Start Climbing